 If you have early park access, head to the LEFT when you enter the park and there are a few rides available during this early time.

-Our second day, we did all the rides we missed the first day and then went back and rode a few of our favorites again!
+On our second day, we did all the rides we missed the first day and then went back and rode a few of our favorites again!

-Where to Eat in Carlsbad
+Where to Eat in Carlsbad, CA

 The easiest place to eat is at the LEGOLAND Hotel.
 They have a character dinner that looks really cool.
 Or you can grab Park food to go.
 Or call Uber Eats to deliver something to your hotel.